cloudberrydb/cloudberrydb/DEV_SETUP.md

 Now you are in the virtual machine shell in a **guest** OS that is running in your actual machine (the **host**).
-Everything that you do in the guest machine will be isolated from the host, except for any changes that you make to ``/gpdb`` -- recall that we requested that the code we checked out show up at this mount point in the virtual machine.
-From the virtual machine shell if you type ``ls /gpdb``, you should see the gpdb code.
+Everything that you do in the guest machine will be isolated from the host, except for any changes that you make to ``/gpdb`` - recall that we requested that the code we checked out show up at this mount point in the virtual machine.
+Thus, if you type ``ls /gpdb`` in the virtual machine shell, then you will see the GPDB code that you checked out.

 ##4: Setup and compile GPDB
 Next, issue the following commands from the guest shell.